 While automation is fallible and prone to misjudgments, just like people, it also reduces the need for manual reviews, which minimizes the negative mental health impact of severe, toxic, or disturbing content.
 That’s because that content is blocked before human moderators are exposed to it.

-UGC moderation tactics
+UGC content moderation tactics

 Content moderation policies and tools vary depending on the brand and the channel on which the content appears.
 But the goal of content moderation teams is to keep truth and transparency as a first priority — identify false or prohibited content and encourage and amplify authentic content.